platipodium/vinos/doc/odd/paper.md

 ### Subsidiary agents: ports, preys, gears

 Ports, preys, and gears are immobile agents that are introduced to structure the model in object-oriented design and encapsulated their state variables and methods.

-Ports are the boats' favourite landing **ports**.
+Ports are the boats' favourite landing ports.
 Boats start their activity from a port and dock to unload at a port.
 They can stay in a port when deciding not to fish.
 Along the German North Sea coast, there are 54 ports for which boat and landing statistics are available.
 At the ports, the simulated landings are recorded.

 <!-- @todo  Make landings a prognostic variable for ports -->

-The fishery target species are denoted **preys**.
+The fishery target species are denoted *preys*.
 Currently, the ABM describes three different species:

 | **Shrimp** | **Plaice** | **Sole**|
 | --- | --- | --- |